|

 "Very well, my lady," said Nolofinwë.
 "We

-will wait."
-And, please gods, he thought, let help come soon.
+And, please Valar, he thought, let help come soon.

 "Sssoon, my love," hissed the merman, draping a sharkskin